Prithvish04/prithvish04.github.io/_pages/homepage.md

 <!--<img align="left" width=150px src="/images/dp.jpg"> -->

 I am currently open to work.
 I used to work as a Senior Research Engineer at [Barcelona Supercomputing Center](https://www.bsc.es).
 Prior to which, I received my MSc degree in computer engineering from the [Quantum and computer engineering department](https://www.tudelft.nl/en/eemcs/the-faculty/departments/quantum-computer-engineering) at the [Delft University of Technology](https://www.tudelft.nl/en/), where I was fortunate to have been advised by [Prof. dr. ir.
 Zaid Al-Ars](https://www.tudelft.nl/en/eemcs/the-faculty/departments/quantum-computer-engineering/sections/computer-engineering/staff/zaid-al-ars).
 I did my master thesis with [Interuniversity Microelectronic Center](https://www.imec-int.com/en) where I interacted with some industry leading researchers and scientists.
 I was extremely fortunate to have been supervised by [Prof. dr. ir.
 Amirreza Yousefzadeh](https://people.utwente.nl/a.yousefzadeh) and [ir.
 Gert-Jan van Schaik](https://ieeexplore.ieee.org/author/38243322300) for my thesis.
-I also had the chance to
+I also had the chance to interact with [Dr. Manolis Sifalakis](https://scholar.google.ch/citations?user=zrwgoKMAAAAJ&hl=en), Paul Detterer(https://scholar.google.com/citations?user=oiwQPnYAAAAJ&hl=en).

 <br>
- My Resume/CV can be found [here](/docs/Resume.pdf).
+ My Resume/CV can be found [here](/docs/CV_Prithvish_June_2024_.pdf).
 <br>